 - Volunteering, which involves social interaction, has a positive impact on the well-being of retirees.

 - For women, having a large family network doesn’t necessarily mean a healthier well-being.
 Family can place more burden and obligations on women, which means friendships are more important for their well-being.

 - For men, family networks don’t seem to weigh as heavy burdens, and men with large family and friend networks have a healthier well-being.

-There are so many physical benefits to your health that come with being social engaged.
+There are so many physical benefits to your health that come with being socially engaged.
 To name a few:

 - Lower blood pressure – a study by Fadia T. Shaya and research team found that social networks help control hypertension.
 The research team learned from studying 248 African Americans that

 “clustering of patients in social networks around hypertension education has a positive impact on the management of hypertension in minority populations and may help address cardiovascular health disparities.”